simontoens/STObjCToolbelt/README.md

 Tuple - Two things in one.

+UIImageView+Reflection - Image reflection effect similar to the album art effect used by Music.app (from Apple sample code).

 VarintCoder - Serializes ints to one or more base 128 bytes.

 XMLWriter - Easily build simple xml documents.